 The next day, the POWs were taken ashore and bathed with seawater at the same time the ship was cleaned.
 They were again put into the holds and the ship and remained there until the ship sailed on October 29.
 At 5:00 P.M. it again arrived at Mako, Pescadores Islands.
 During this time the POWs were fed two meals a day of rice and soup.
 The ship sailed on October 31, as part of a seven-ship convoy.
 During this part of the voyage, it rode out a typhoon for five days on its way to Fusan, Korea.
 On November 3, three more POWs died.
 On November 5, one of the ships was sunk by an American submarine and the other ships scattered.

 The Tottori Maru arrived at Fusan on November 7, but the 1300 POWs leaving the ship did not disembark until November 8 and were issued fur-lined overcoats and new clothing.
 Those POWs who were too ill to continue the trip to Mukden, Manchuria, remained behind at Fusan.
 Those who died were cremated and had their ashes placed in small white boxes that were sent to Mukden.

-ULIO THE ADJUTANT GENERAL.
+ULIO, THE ADJUTANT GENERAL

-A few weeks after receiving this message, the family received another message from the War Department.
+A few days after receiving this message, the family received another message from the War Department.

 The Provost Marshal General directs me to inform you that you may communicate with your son, postage free, by following the inclosed instructions: